 All contributions are considered available for unrestricted use unless specifically restricted by donors for future periods or specific purposes.
 Donor-restricted amounts are reported as increases in net assets with donor restrictions.
 Net assets with donor restrictions become unrestricted and are reported in the statements of activities as net assets released from restrictions when the time restrictions expire or the contributions are used for the restricted purpose.
 All restricted contributions whose restrictions and conditions are met in the same reporting period are recognized as revenue within net assets without donor restrictions.
-Net assets with donor restrictions whose restrictions are permanent in nature are those net assets whose use by the Station is restricted by donor-imposed stipulations that neither expire by the passage of time nor can be fulfilled and removed by the actions of the Station and consist of contributions to the Station's endowment fund.
+Net assets whose use by the Station is restricted by donor-imposed stipulations that neither expire by the passage of time nor can be fulfilled and removed by the actions of the Station and consist of contributions to the Station's endowment fund.

-The Station's revenue from contracts with customers consists of production revenues and video productions revenues.
-Production revenues consist of sponsorship revenue for production costs of programs produced by the Station and is recognized and billed based on percentage of production completion of the program sponsored.
+The Station's revenue from contracts with customers consists of production revenues, special events and royalties.
+Production revenues consist of revenue for production costs of programs produced by the Station and is recognized and billed based on percentage of production completion of the program sponsored.
 Video productions revenue consists of fees for production services provided by the Station to outside parties.
 These revenues are recorded and billed as services are performed.
+Special event revenue is recognized when the related event occurs, and royalty revenue is recognized when earned.

-For the years ended June 30, 2022 and 2021, revenue recognized for goods and services provided at a point in time for production revenues and video production revenues totaling \$389,517 and \$250,295, respectively.
+For the years ended June 30, 2023 and 2022, revenue recognized for goods and services provided at a point in time were \$488,972 and \$681,183 respectively.